terrainagency/ScrollSequence.js/README.md

 ## Usage

-ScrollSequence is a <1kb (minified) object built for Terrain's Ghost library.
+ScrollSequence is a <1kb (minified) object that creates a pinned sequence of panels.
+Each panels contains a master timelines with a scrollTrigger instance.

-ScrollSequence.js creates a pinned sequence of master timelines each containing scrollTrigger a instance.
 The goal of ScrollSequence is to create an efficient workflow for building scroll based pages by advocating for separation of concern through restricting content to HTML, and animation to javascript.

 ```javascript